GoogleContainerTools/skaffold/pkg/skaffold/initializer/testdata/init/helm-deployment/README.md

 ### Example: deploy multiple releases with Helm

-You can deploy multiple releases with skaffold, each will need a chartPath, a values file, and namespace.
+You can deploy multiple releases with Skaffold, each will need a chartPath, a values file, and an optional namespace.
-Skaffold can inject intermediate build tags in the the values map in the skaffold.yaml.
+Skaffold can inject intermediate build tags in the the values map in the `skaffold.yaml`.

 Let's walk through the skaffold yaml: